terse CLI has one scaffold command and a shared workflow CLI.

 Lists sample events for a workflow and assigns each one a content-addressed id.

-Use this command when you want a stable handle for a sample event without opening the interactive picker.
-The id stays the same as long as the underlying trigger payload stays the same.
-With --json, the output includes webhookEndpoints (URLs you can POST to) when your workflow has a webhook trigger—useful for scripting alongside stored samples.
+--json, the output includes webhookEndpoints (URLs you can POST to) when your workflow has a webhook trigger, useful for scripting alongside stored samples.

 Options: